-This 1760 etching by Giuseppe Vasi shows the first architectural work (1625-30) by Pietro da Cortona who was chiefly a painter;
+This 1760 etching by Giuseppe Vasi shows the second architectural work (1625-1630) by Pietro da Cortona who was chiefly a painter;

-the view was based on a drawing by the architect because when Vasi visited the site the roofs had collapsed,
+the view is based on drawings by Cortona because when Vasi visited the site the roofs had collapsed,

-the staircases were barely identifiable in the rubble and the fountains were dry; Vasi added to the etching a technical drawing of the main fountain.
+the staircases were barely identifiable in the rubble and the fountains were dry; Vasi added a technical drawing of the main fountain to the plate.

-The Casino was commissioned by Giulio Sacchetti at the time of his appointment as cardinal as the possession of a countryside villa was regarded as necessary for a man in his new position; he also bought the palace named after him in via Giulia; this building had a garden along the river which was decorated with fountains in 1660; it is possible that the family lost interest in their remote villa and preferred to entertain their guests in the city palace.
-It seems that the casino was completely abandoned after the death in 1705 of Cardinal Urbano Sacchetti, nephew of Giulio.
+property of a countryside villa was regarded as necessary for a man in that position; he also bought the palace named after him in via Giulia; this building had a garden along the river which was decorated with fountains in 1660; it is possible that the family lost interest in their remote villa and preferred to entertain their guests in the city palace.
+It appears that the casino was completely abandoned after the death in 1705 of Cardinal Urbano Sacchetti, nephew of Giulio.

-In 1861 the vast property was bought by the Torlonia, who almost surrounded urban Rome with their possessions; they restored and placed their coats of arms on two existing buildings; one of them is falling apart, while the other was in recent years turned into the public library of a modern neighbourhood.
+In 1861 the vast estate was bought by the Torlonia, who almost surrounded Rome with their properties; they restored and placed their coats of arms on two existing buildings; one of them is falling apart, while the other one was in recent years turned into a public library.

-The name of this small hill and of Casale Ciocci, a former farmhouse, are a corruption of Ciocchi (It. chi = kee; It. ci = tchee) del Monte, the family of Pope Julius III to whom the area belonged in the XVIIth century; the hill was spared intensive development because it houses an agricultural high school.
+The name of this small hill and of Casale Ciocci, a former farmhouse, are a corruption of Ciocchi (It. chi = kee; It. ci = tchee) del Monte, the family of Pope Julius III to whom the area belonged in the XVIth century; the hill was spared intensive development because it houses an agricultural high school.
 Also the nearby posh neighbourhood of Balduina owes its name to the Ciocchi del Monte.

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page: